zaurelzo/Cerbere/README.md

 ## How to use the project ?
-  First of all, you need to index all html documents.You need to have mySQL database called cerbere_db To run it:
+  First of all, you need to index all html documents.You must create a mySQL database called cerbere_db.
+  To run the indexer:
 ```bash
   python indexation number
 ```